Questions, Comments? Send me an email (Please include what page you were on. This is the "Joule Thief Information Page".)

 The Joule Thief Circuit using Solder Islands Cut From a Wax Paper Cutting Strip.

-The Night Light in a Box, using either a "dead" AAA Battery or a "dead" AA Battery.
+The night-light in a Box, using either a "dead" AAA Battery or a "dead" AA Battery.

-Car boot/trunk lighting, Ham Shack Lighting, LED Tester, and a Piano Light "bulb" out of two LED modules with three LEDs in each of them, the base of a dead LED light bulb, and the circuit from inside a 12V, 500mA switching power supply.
+I also made a replacement Car boot/trunk lighting, Ham Shack Lighting, LED Tester, and a Piano Light "bulb" out of two LED modules with three LEDs in each of them, the base of a dead LED light bulb, and the circuit from inside a 12V, 500mA switching power supply.

 Questions, Comments?
 Send me an email (Please include what page you were on.
 This is the Joule Thief page.)